This Dingle bed and breakfast guide only contains places that one or more of our team have stayed in.

 Opt for a double, twin or family room to suit.
 Clean, modern and comfortable this well-located option is in the heart of Dingle Town.

 It’s steps from Green Street, through an arch and into a private courtyard.
-It provides an oasis of peace in the heart of the action for shopping, dining and nightlife.
+It provides an oasis of peace in the heart of the action for shopping, dining and the best pubs in Dingle.

 3. Murphy’s B&B